Gulf to Europe: We’re just not that into EU

 15 Oct 2024

-The EU-Gulf Cooperation Council summit is slated to get underway in Brussels on Wednesday as the opening act for this week’s European Council summit – bringing together the 27 EU heads of state, along with the likes of European Commission President Ursula von der Leyen, Council President Charles Michel and foreign policy chief Josep Borrell.
+The EU-Gulf Cooperation Council summit is meant to be a kind of opening act for this week’s European Council summit – bringing together the 27 EU heads of state, along with the likes of European Commission President Ursula von der Leyen as well as outgoing Council President Charles Michel and foreign policy chief Josep Borrell.

 Though the meeting is the first formal EU-GCC summit, relations between the two blocs, at least on paper, go back to the 1980s.